 Major improvements in aeration times of wastewater after an upgrade to the Narrung Street Sewage Treatment Plant in 2010 resulted in the tertiary ponds (known sludge lagoons) no longer being required.
 As a result of this redundancy, there was a need to decommission them to meet EPA (Environmental Protection Authority) Licence requirements.
 The preferred option was the development of a wetland in this location.
 Examples of similar wetlands are found at Wonga Wetlands at Albury, Fivebough Swamp at Leeton and Gum Swamp at Forbes.

 In 2011, Wagga Wagga City Council secured funding from the NSW Environmental Trust to develop a master plan for the construction of a wetland at the disused ponds of the Narrung Street Sewerage Treatment Works.

-The design was adopted by the Councillors at the July 2015 Council meeting.
+The design was adopted by the Council at the July 2015 Council meeting.
 The meeting also endorsed that the project was to proceed and allocated $737,289 of funding towards completing the wetland.
-Of this $200,000 was contributed by Riverina Local Land Services.
+Of this, $200,000 was contributed by Riverina Local Land Services.
 An additional $90,000 was contributed from Origin Energy.

-In addition to the involvement of Council staff, many organisations have contributed to the success of the Marrambidya Wetland.
+In addition to the involvement of Council, many organisations have contributed to the success of the Marrambidya Wetland.
 These include: